topos-protocol/dev-portal/content/module-3/1-create-your-messaging-protocol.md

 2- A specific event is emitted on the sending subnet to announce the cross-subnet message

-3- A specific transaction is sent to the receiving subnet in order to validate and execute the cross-subnet message
+3- A specific transaction is sent to the receiving subnet to validate and execute the cross-subnet message

 4- An arbitary business logic is executed on the receiving subnet